Mr-Pi/esp_development/README.md

  3. Generate required directory structure for the new project
  4. Copy all required Makefiles and so on
  5. Run `git init` inside of the new create project
+ 6. Get a proper `.gitignore` and make initial commit
- 6. All things the `run` command does
+ 7. All things the `run` command does

 ## USAGE